HKhademian/HKhademian/README.md

 ### 👋 Hello!
 # I'm Hossain

-A curious mind with an engineer's discipline — I build systems that work, scale, and respect user privacy.
+A curious mind with an engineer's mindset — I build systems that work, scale, and respect user privacy.
-Currently crafting clean backend architectures, tuning systems on Debian boxes, and mentoring the next generation of devs.
+Currently working on clean backend architectures, tuning systems on linux vps, and mentoring the next generation of devs.

+---

+### 📂 Curious?

+You can explore a full list of my projects with context and behind-the-scenes notes here:

+👉 [**projects.md**](./projects.md) — my personal dev journal of what I’ve built, why I built it, and what I learned.

 ---